-New research finds that a parent can pay almost three times as much as one who lives in a state just six hours away, despite their circumstances being otherwise equal.
+New research finds that child support rates can differ significantly depending on the state.
+A parent can pay almost three times as much as one who lives in a state just six hours away, despite their circumstances being otherwise equal.
 In fact, a typical parent’s payment can vary by over $700 a month from state to state.

 By Shea Drefs, Writer and Editor